-The yoga practice Pincha Mayurasana embodies the elegance and power associated with this regal bird.
-Balancing in this asana develops attention and focus, which are essential to maintaining the position.
+The yoga practice Pincha Mayurasana, or Forearm Stand, embodies the elegance and power associated with the regal peacock.
+Balancing in this asana requires utmost attention and focus, essential to gracefully maintaining the position.
 Aside from its graceful appearance, Pincha Mayurasana offers numerous physical benefits that contribute to a well-rounded yoga practice.

 This post will cover step-by-step how to perform this asana, its benefits, and other essential considerations.

 Due to the complexity of the Feathered Peacock Pose, you must be familiar with its proper execution to stay injury-free or strains.
 So here is the guide to performing the Pincha Mayurasana:

 Begin this pose by taking Adho Mukha Svanasana (Downward-Facing Dog Pose).